KosukeHamazaki/RAINBOWR/README.md

 ## What is `RAINBOWR`
 `RAINBOWR`(Reliable Association INference By Optimizing Weights with R) is a package to perform several types of `GWAS` as follows.

-- Single-SNP GWAS with `RGWAS.normal` function
+- Single-SNP GWAS by `RGWAS.normal` function
-- SNP-set (or gene set) GWAS with `RGWAS.multisnp` function (which tests multiple SNPs at the same time)
+- SNP-set (, haplotype-block, or gene-set) GWAS by `RGWAS.multisnp` function (which tests multiple SNPs at the same time)
-- Check epistatic (SNP-set x SNP-set interaction) effects with `RGWAS.epistasis` (very slow and less reliable)
+- Check epistatic (SNP-set x SNP-set interaction) effects by `RGWAS.epistasis` (very slow and less reliable)
+- Single-SNP GWAS including tests for interaction with genetic background by `RGWAS.normal` function
+- SNP-set (, haplotype-block, or gene-set) GWAS including tests for interaction with genetic background (or epistatic effects with polygenes) by `RGWAS.multisnp` function (which tests multiple SNPs at the same time)

 `RAINBOWR` also offers some functions to solve the linear mixed effects model.

+- Solve multi-kernel linear mixed effects model with `EM3.general` function (using `gaston`, `MM4LMM`, or `RAINBOWR` packages; fast for `gaston` and `MM4LMM`)
 - Solve one-kernel linear mixed effects model with `EMM.cpp` function
 - Solve multi-kernel linear mixed effects model with `EM3.cpp` function (for the general kernel, not so fast)
 - Solve multi-kernel linear mixed effects model with `EM3.linker.cpp` function (for the linear kernel, fast)